Julian Cope: 1986–1990: Saint Julian and My Nation Underground (plus Skellington and Droolian)

-To comfort himself, Cope spent a single illicit weekend at the end of the My Nation Underground sessions to create a second, lo-fi and unauthorised album called Skellington.
+To comfort himself, Cope spent a single illicit weekend at the end of the My Nation Underground sessions to create a second, lo-fi and unauthorised album titled Skellington.
 Recorded in the same studio used for My Nation Underground on Island's money (and predominantly featuring the same core team of Cope, Skinner, Cosby and Fair) it was seen by Cope as a far more genuine artistic statement recorded at a fraction of the money and time.
 Neither Island Records nor Cope's current management team had any desire to release Skellington and Cope refused to record any other material while he feuded with them to try to get his new work released.
 Eventually, Skellington was released on the tiny Zippo label later in 1989, showing the poor relations between Cope and Island.

-In 1990, Cope followed up Skellington with a second lo-fi album called Droolian, also recorded over three days.
+In 1990, Cope followed up Skellington with a second lo-fi album, Droolian, likewise recorded over three days.
 It was released only in Texas (on another small label, Mofoco) and the profits were used to aid of one of Cope's heroes, the former 13th Floor Elevators frontman Roky Erickson, who at that time was in jail without legal representation.